Nashville notes | 98.3 WCCQ

-Burke/Triolo Productions/ThinkstockGone West, the new country group comprised of Colbie Caillat, Jason Reeves, Nelly Joy and Justin Kawika Young, will release its debut album, Canyons, on June 12.
-The album is available for pre-sale now and includes the instant gratification track, “Slow Down.”

-Duo Seaforth was bestowed with the Breakthrough Songwriter of the Year-Nashville by the Australasian Performing Right Association at the Global APRA Music Awards Nashville.
-The duo’s Tom Jordan and Mitch Thompson are natives of Seaforth, Australia.
+Burke/Triolo Productions/ThinkstockThe Hot Country Knights are back with their next song, “Moose Knuckle Shuffle,” a hilarious spoof on ‘90s country.
+The song comes off of the band’s recently-announced upcoming album, The K is Silent.

-Lukas Nelson & Promise of the Real will release its new album, Naked Garden, on March 27.
-It follows the band’s critically acclaimed 2019 album, Turn Off The News (Build a Garden).
+Lukas Nelson & Promise of the Real have shared a new song, “Couldn’t Break Your Heart.”
+It’s the newest release off their upcoming album, Naked Garden, which is set for release on March 27.

+Americana heavyweight Jason Isbell and the 400 Unit dropped a new tune Friday, called “What’ve I Done to Help.”
+It’s the second track to be shared off of Isbell’s next album, Reunions, due out May 15.

+Brandy Clark’s new album, Your Life Is a Record, came out on Friday.
+It’s the singer-songwriter’s third studio project.

 Copyright © 2020, ABC Audio.
 All rights reserved.